Aerodynamic and Hydrodynamic Performance

 Complex Analysis and Results

-TBDP©/VBDP© software provides a step analysis through the full operating velocity range, including trim angle, dynamic stability, changing wetted lengths for each step(s) section, calc'd velocity when each step becomes 'unwetted', location of lift/pressure forces for each stepped planing surface, total hydrodynamic lift force map, step angles, even effects on porpoising.
+TBDP©/VBDP© software provides a step analysis through the full operating velocity range, including trim angle, dynamic stability, local step loading, changing wetted lengths for each step(s) section, velocity when each step becomes 'unwetted', location of lift/pressure forces for each stepped planing surface, total hydrodynamic lift force map, step angles, even effects on porpoising.
 Comparative/optimizing analysis is simple provided by graphically comparing results of different design alternatives.

 Making a Step Work